A strenuous soul hates cheap success.

 - Avoid using adjectives: they slow the reader down

-From this we could then change context and think about how to apply these criteria to the description of, say, a sporting event.
+Having thought about how these criteria apply to Scarrow’s passage, we could then change context and think about how to apply the same criteria to the description of, say, a sporting event.

-The worst success criteria are those which misguidedly attempt to differentiate.
+The most egregious form of success criteria are those which misguidedly attempt to differentiate.
 There’s a requirement in many schools to break learning intentions down into levels or grades with students expected to access work at their target grade.
 This leads to both students and teachers anchoring themselves on data never intended for this purpose and gives tacit permission for low expectations.

 Here’s an example of the sort of thing we should avoid: